-How expensive is the CPA exam?
+What is the cost of the CPA exam?

 The CPA exam is expensive!
 The application for a first time candidate in Oregon is \$100 and \$50 for returning candidates.
 Candidates also need to pay examination fees including the computer testing charges, grading charges, and administrative charges.
 The fees for the exam sections are listed below.